thrackle-io/rules-engine/docs/userGuides/deployment/nft/DEPLOY-NFT.md

 ---

+NOTE: NFT Batch minting and burning is not supported in this release.

 1. Ensure the [environment variables][environment-url] are set correctly.
 2. Copy the template from src/example/ApplicationERC721.sol to your desired location
 3. Change the name of the contract to suit your naming standards